ranfysvalle02/bayesian-nn/README.md

 This concept of **existence as a superposition of possibilities** invites a new way of thinking about our reality and the AI models that interact with it.
 What if we stopped thinking about outcomes as fixed points?
 What if, instead of striving for certainty, we embraced the inherent fluidity of reality — a reality where multiple possibilities exist simultaneously, each with its own likelihood of becoming the "truth"?

 In AI, this perspective is incredibly valuable.
 When we acknowledge the superposition of possibilities, we open the door to more flexible, adaptable systems that are capable of handling uncertainty and complexity in a way traditional deterministic models cannot.
 This mindset change allows us to approach challenges from a place of openness, where multiple possibilities are always on the table.

+### **Inferential Statistics vs. Bayesian Statistics: A Shift in Perspective**

+In the realm of statistics, two major approaches have been widely adopted: **Inferential Statistics** and **Bayesian Statistics**.
+While both methods aim to understand and interpret data, they differ significantly in their philosophical underpinnings and methodologies.

+#### **Inferential Statistics: The Classical Approach**

+Inferential Statistics, also known as frequentist statistics, is the traditional approach to statistical analysis.
+It involves making inferences about populations using data drawn from the population.
+The key idea is to develop estimates and test hypotheses based on sample data without making assumptions about the underlying population distribution.

+Inferential statistics rely heavily on the concept of probability.
+However, this probability is interpreted as a long-run frequency.
+For example, if we say there's a 95% confidence interval for a parameter, it means that if we were to repeat the experiment many times, 95% of the intervals would contain the true parameter.

+This approach has been the backbone of statistical analysis for many years, providing the foundation for hypothesis testing, confidence intervals, and other statistical procedures.
+However, it has its limitations, particularly when it comes to handling uncertainty and prior knowledge.

+#### **Bayesian Statistics: Embracing Uncertainty**

+Bayesian Statistics, on the other hand, provides a mathematical framework for updating beliefs based on data.
+It is named after Thomas Bayes, who provided the first mathematical treatment of a non-trivial problem of statistical data analysis using what is now known as Bayesian inference.

+Unlike inferential statistics, Bayesian statistics interprets probability as a degree of belief or subjective probability.
+This means that probability can be assigned to any statement, not just repeatable events.
+Bayesian methods allow for the incorporation of prior knowledge or beliefs into the statistical analysis through the use of a prior probability distribution.
+As more data is observed, these beliefs are updated using Bayes' theorem.

+With the advent of powerful computing resources, Bayesian methods have become increasingly popular.
+They allow for a more flexible and nuanced approach to statistical analysis, particularly in complex modeling scenarios.
+Bayesian methods can handle uncertainty more naturally and can incorporate prior knowledge effectively, making them a powerful tool in the modern data scientist's toolkit.

+#### **From Inferential to Bayesian: A Paradigm Shift**

+The shift from inferential statistics to Bayesian statistics represents a significant paradigm shift.
+While inferential statistics focus on frequency-based probability and fixed parameters, Bayesian statistics embrace uncertainty and variability.
+Bayesian methods, in a sense, can be seen as a form of "brute-forcing" towards the convergence of a solution, leveraging computational power to explore the entire parameter space.

+This shift has been facilitated by the increased availability of significant computing power, which has made it feasible to perform the complex calculations required for Bayesian methods.
+As a result, Bayesian methods have found applications in a wide range of fields, from machine learning and artificial intelligence to social sciences and medicine.